About the Trinity Trail Preservation Association and the Lavon Lake trail

 TTPA Members enjoying the trail

-Trinity Trail Preservation Association is an all-volunteer equestrian organization whose main purpose is to maintain the 25.5-mile long trail on the Corps of Engineers land along Lake Lavon northeast of Dallas.
+Trinity Trail Preservation Association is an all-volunteer equestrian organization whose main purpose is to maintain the 25.5-mile long trail on the Corps of Engineers land along Lavon Lake northeast of Dallas.

 Horse and foot traffic are welcome on the trail, however, no wheeled or motorized vehicles are authorized.